 - Bowel pattern changes more frequent movements.

 - Fatigue, muscle weakness.

 - Brittle hair.

-For older people symptoms may not show or be subtle.
-Also medications called beta blockers, used to treat high blood pressure and other conditions, can mask the signs of hyperthyroidism.
+For older people, hyperthyroid symptoms may not show or be subtle.
+Also, medications called beta-blockers used to treat high blood pressure and other conditions can mask the signs of hyperthyroidism.

-There are various treatment options are available.
+There are various treatment options available.
 Doctors use anti-thyroid medications and radioactive iodine to slow the production of thyroid hormones.
 Sometimes, treatment involves surgery to remove all or part of the thyroid gland.
-While hyperthyroidism can be serious if it is ignored, most individuals respond well once hyperthyroidism is diagnosed and treated.
-For Answers to any questions you may have please call Dr. Jimenez at 915-850-0900.
+While hyperthyroidism can be serious if ignored, most individuals respond well once hyperthyroidism is diagnosed and treated.